sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 Now, nobody is forcing you *hides the pool noodle* to use my little tool, and you are absolutely free to go create these manually!
 There's [highly detailed documentation](https://sourcegraph.com/notebooks/Tm90ZWJvb2s6MzA1NQ==#custom-commands-194e6b3f-f682-475f-9c66-cfcc84d05c66) written by the amazing [beatrix](https://twitter.com/3eatrix), for those who want to dive even deeper into all of that beautiful behind-the-scenes code!

-## Examples of Time-Saving Commands
+## Examples of time-saving commands

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/codyception-coding-cody-tools-with-cody-003.png)